Bestial (album)

-Bestial is a 1982 music album by the Spanish group Barrabás.
+Bestial is an album by the Spanish group Barrabás, released in 1982.
 It was the band's eighth and penultimate album, and the last to feature several members including long-time vocalist José Luís Tejada.

+The opening track, "The Lion (Don't Kill the Lion)", was released as a single, and reached number 54 on the German chart in June 1982.